 Although it was stated there was no real threat from these tissue holders, this was a great way for the store to handle this PR crisis.
 Whether or not they had a crisis management plan in place prior to this issue, they still took responsibility and aimed for an obtainable solution.
 Do you think companies should have a PR crisis management plan set in place, in case sudden problems arise?

-This post was first published by Becca Crouse on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Becca Crouse on March Communications’ blog, PR Nonsense.